lightning/bolts/02-peer-protocol.md

 maintaining its channel reserve (because of the increased weight of the commitment transaction), resulting in a degraded channel.
 See [#728](https://github.com/lightningnetwork/lightning-rfc/issues/728) for more details.

+When the node _responsible_ for paying the Bitcoin fee is below or just slightly above its channel reserve, the other node may allow it to dip into the channel reserve to pay the fee for an incoming HTLC.
+This is effectively the same as temporarily shrinking the channel reserve.
+The node _not responsible_ for paying the Bitcoin fee must ensure that the effective channel reserve is still large enough to incentivize the other node to behave honestly.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`